Accelerating Spectral Clustering on Quantum and Analog Platforms: Quantum-Analog Hybrid computation of spectral clustering

-Once the wave equation finished evolving on an analog or quantum platform, one has to calculate the eigenvalues and eigenvector components for node $l$ using the DMD approach outlined previously.
-We begin with a reduced SVD in matrix $\mathbf{X}$.
+\paragraph{Analog computer-based acceleration of eigenvector computations} Once the wave equation is evolved on either analog or quantum platforms, one has to compute the eigenvalues and eigenvector components for node $l$ using the DMD approach outlined previously.
+We begin with a reduced SVD of matrix $\mathbf{X}$.
 Despite the superiority of existing quantum SVD methods ($\mathrm{poly log}$ complexity), they only work on low-rank matrices, which is not the case here \cite{PhysRevA.97.012327}.
 We instead focus on efficient methods for SVD that exploit matrix-vector multiplication and are, therefore, tailored for analog computers.
 It's important to note that the eigenvalues of $\mathbf{X}^T\mathbf{X}$, represented as $\sqrt{\gamma_i}$, correspond to the squared singular values of $\mathbf{X}$ \cite{Anthony2006AdvancedLA}.
 Since $\mathbf{X}^T\mathbf{X}$ is symmetric, it has distinct real eigenvalues, which can be determined using the power method.

 The power method approximates dominant eigenvalues (and their corresponding eigenvectors) of matrices.
 Especially powerful for large-scale matrices, this method iteratively refines estimates of the dominant eigenvector, capitalizing on the property that repeated multiplication accentuates the contribution of the dominant eigenvalue.
 The following recurrence relation describes the power method: